cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 A transaction may only have one class.
 If it is not assigned any specific class, it will be assigned a *default class*, which is a special class always present in any set of classes.
-Because no transaction can belong to two or more classes, transaction classes form a disjoint set.
+Because no transaction can belong to two or more classes, transaction classes form disjoint sets.
 Also, all transactions in the mempool are the union of the transactions in all classes.

 :memo: _Definition_: Each class has a *priority* and two classes cannot have the same priority.
-Then all classes can be ordered by priority.
+Therefore all classes can be ordered by priority.

 Now, given these definitions, we want the proposed QoS mechanism to offer the following property: